Random number generation: Computational methods

-To avoid certain non-random properties of a single linear congruential generator, several such random number generators with slightly different values of the multiplier coefficient, a, can be used in parallel, with a "master" random number generator that selects from among the several different generators.
+To avoid certain non-random properties of a single linear congruential generator, several such random number generators with slightly different values of the multiplier coefficient, a, can be used in parallel, with a master random number generator that selects from among the several different generators.

 A simple pen-and-paper method for generating random numbers is the so-called middle-square method suggested by John von Neumann.
 While simple to implement, its output is of poor quality.
 It has a very short period and severe weaknesses, such as the output sequence almost always converging to zero.
 A recent innovation is to combine the middle square with a Weyl sequence.
-This method produces high quality output through a long period.
+This method produces high-quality output through a long period.

 Most computer programming languages include functions or library routines that provide random number generators.
 They are often designed to provide a random byte or word, or a floating point number uniformly distributed between 0 and 1.

-The quality i.e. randomness of such library functions varies widely from completely predictable output, to cryptographically secure.
+The quality i.e. randomness of such library functions varies widely from completely predictable output to cryptographically secure.
 The default random number generator in many languages, including Python, Ruby, R, IDL and PHP is based on the Mersenne Twister algorithm and is not sufficient for cryptography purposes, as is explicitly stated in the language documentation.
-Such library functions often have poor statistical properties and some will repeat patterns after only tens of thousands of trials.
-They are often initialized using a computer's real-time clock as the seed, since such a clock is 64 bit and measures in nanoseconds, far beyond the person's precision.
-These functions may provide enough randomness for certain tasks (for example video games) but are unsuitable where high-quality randomness is required, such as in cryptography applications, statistics or numerical analysis.
+Such library functions often have poor statistical properties, and some will repeat patterns after only tens of thousands of trials.
+They are often initialized using a computer's real-time clock as the seed, since such a clock is 64 bits and measures in nanoseconds, far beyond the person's precision.
+These functions may provide enough randomness for certain tasks (for example, video games) but are unsuitable where high-quality randomness is required, such as in cryptography applications or statistics.